marshall-lab/damidBind/README.md

   direction = "Condition 1 identifier set with differential_binding() above"
 )

-# View the differentially bound regions in an IGV browser window, with an interactive table of bound regions
+# View the differentially bound regions in an IGV browser window,
+# with an interactive table of bound regions
 browse_igv_regions(input.diff)

 # Apply additional functions on the differential binding results
-# Use the '@' accessor to get data 'slots' from the S4 object
+# Use the '@' accessor to obtain data slots from the S4 object
 my_custom_function(input.diff@analysis)
 ```